-Bulgur may not be the first grain you think to add to your cart on a grocery trip.
-While this grain is most commonly associated with the side dish tabbouleh, bulgur is a great addition to most diets—beyond this savory salad.
+Bulgur may not be the first grain you think to add to your cart on a grocery trip, but maybe it should be.
+While most people aren't exposed to it much outside of the occasional tabbouleh, bulgur is a great addition to most diets beyond this savory salad.
 In fact, it's part of the popular Mediterranean diet, which is frequently named one of the healthiest eating styles to choose from.

 What is bulgur?

 According to registered dietitian Amy Gorin, M.S., RDN, and owner of Plant-Based Eats, bulgur is a grain made from wheat groats or kernels.
 These hulled kernels are parboiled, dried, and ground, and then packaged up and sold labeled as bulgur wheat.
 As for taste, you can expect a mild nutty flavor.
 Bulgur works as a great side dish to a variety of meals (more on that below).
 The consistency is similar to that of quinoa: slightly chewy and soft.